midifile.rb

 New files can be created as well, usually by building an object in memory, adding elements as desired, and writing the complete sequence to a file at the end.
 'Generator' methods are supplied for easy creation of most kinds of events.
 Simple alterations (such as transposing all the notes) can actually be done without building a new object — elements can be written out immediately they are read from the input.

-This release fixes the rather lamebrained sorting of output events done by previous versions.
+This release fixes (further!) the rather lamebrained sorting of events done by previous versions.
 'Simultaneous' events no longer get shuffled, and the occasional mistiming of the last note is fixed.
+It is also no longer stupidly slow.

-New 'channel' accessor methods havce been added to the MidiItem class that work with 'user' numbering (1..16) rather than the internal 0..15 range of the 'chan' attribute, which should make it easier to avoid confusion.
+(Previously) New 'channel' accessor methods were added to the MidiItem class that work with 'user' numbering (1..16) rather than the internal 0..15 range of the 'chan' attribute, which should make it easier to avoid confusion.

 The code places few restrictions on the user.
 It will read and write both Format 0 and Format 1 (even Format 2...) files.
 It is intended to be minimal yet flexible.
 (Which means probably that you could generate an invalid file fairly easily, but it is straightforward enough that you should be able to avoid this.)